 Alexandru Cernat is a senior lecturer in the Social Statistics Department at the University of Manchester.
 He has a PhD in survey methodology from the University of Essex and was a post-doc at the National Centre for Research Methods and the Cathie Marsh Institute.
 His research and teaching focus on: survey methodology, longitudinal data, measurement error, latent variable modelling, new forms of data and missing data.
 You can find out more about him and his research at: www.alexcernat.com

-David is a Research Fellow in Cybercrime at the Department of Criminology of the University of Manchester.
+David is a Lecturer in Quantitative Criminology at the Department of Criminology of the University of Manchester.
 His research interests cover small area estimation applications in criminology, crime and place, measurement error in crime data, emotions about crime, and new methods for data collection (crowdsourcing, social media data).